Applying store credit (legacy)

 source is used to generate the other.

-When you notify Digital River that an order is partially or completely fulfilled, we attempt to capture the charge created from the customerCredit
+When you notify Digital River that an order is partially or completely fulfilled, we attempt to the created by the customerCredit

 source before capturing the charge generated from the primary payment source.

-The following example order demonstrates this concept.
+The following example demonstrates this concept.
 The order contains a single items[]

 with a quantity